Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Lepton flavour violating decay signatures

-The situations further worsen in the topologies where no muon is present, which are \autoref{bgS13_BP3_3} for the $S_3^{1/3}$ component, and \autoref{tgS23_BP3_1} and \autoref{tgS23_BP3_2} for the $S_3^{2/3}$ part.
+However, for the two other topologies (\autoref{bgS13_BP3_2} and \autoref{tgS13_BP3_1}) the signal numbers are quite low and the SM $t\bar t$ background numbers are significant which in turn reduces the signal strength considerably.
+The situations further worsen in the topologies where no muon is present, which are \autoref{bgS13_BP3_3} for the $S_3^{1/3}$ component, and \autoref{tgS23_BP3_1} for the $S_3^{2/3}$ part.
 In these cases, we do not obtain any significant signal strength due to the overwhelming SM background numbers.
 Hence we infer that unlike the previous cases with BP1 and BP2, here for BP3, different components of the $S_3$ leptoquark can not be discriminated via looking at distinguishable signatures.